-For more information on food handler certification, visit the Middlesex-London Health Unit website.
+For more information on food handler certification including the cost to take the exam and coordinating a group session, visit the Middlesex-London Health Unit website.

 We know buying, borrowing or renting event equipment can be difficult for some resident groups.
 This program provides neighbourhood and resident groups event equipment free of charge.

 Groups are required to pick up and return the equipment they borrow from the Carling Heights Optimist Community Centre storage facility.

 Fill out the Neighbourhood Event Request Form to request equipment for your event.

 Some restrictions apply and availability is not guaranteed.

 The Neighbourhood event team will not be offered during summer 2021 due to the current health precautions and restrictions in place and the ongoing efforts to stop the spread of COVID-19.
 We know how important this program is to our community, and it will be offered in the future.
 Please watch for updates and changes should restrictions be lifted.
 The Neighbourhood Event Team is available for small neighbourhood and community events.
 The team includes staff, table, tent, giant games, and City of London promotional materials to engage with event-goers of all ages.